quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 linux/cc7 ("sock")
 ------------------
 A power loss or a connection loss will trigger a reconnection.
+This is tested on a systec16 by disconnectiing the USB or by power cycle.
 For linux, where socketcan is used, this works in the same way as for peak.

+- spoiler: does not work any more in 2022. me*de.
 Single port close/open is fully supported and works under cc7 and also windows without limitations.
 If the sequence is too fast some messages will be lost, but the module recuperates correctly in the following.
 Port numbering is preserved.